-The following discussion is a brief summary of certain United States federal income tax consequences of the acquisition, ownership and disposition of the 2011 A Bonds by original purchasers of the 2011 A Bonds who are "U.S. Holders," as defined herein.
-This summary does not discuss all of the United States federal income tax consequences that may be relevant to a holder in light of its particular circumstances or to holders subject to special rules.
+The following discussion is a brief summary of certain United States federal income tax consequences of the acquisition, ownership and disposition of the 2013 A Bonds by original purchasers of the 2013 A Bonds who are "U.S. Holders," as defined herein.
+This summary (i) is based on the Code, Treasury Regulations, revenue rulings and court decisions, all as currently in effect and all subject to change at any time, possibly with retroactive effect; (ii) assumes that the 2013 A Bonds will be held as "capital assets"; and (iii) does not discuss all of the United States federal income tax consequences that may be relevant to a holder in light of its particular circumstances or to holders subject to special rules, such as insurance companies, financial institutions, tax-exempt organizations, dealers in securities or foreign currencies, persons holding the 2013 A Bonds as a position in a "hedge" or "straddle", holders whose functional currency (as defined in Section 985 of the Code) is not the United States dollar, holders who acquire the 2013 A Bonds in the secondary market, or individuals, estates and trusts subject to the tax on unearned income imposed by Section 1411 of the Code.

-Holders of the 2011 A Bonds should consult with their own tax advisors concerning the United States federal income tax and other consequences with respect to the acquisition, ownership and disposition of the 2011 A Bonds as well as any tax consequences that may arise under the laws of any state, local or foreign tax jurisdiction.
+Holders of the 2013 A Bonds should consult with their own tax advisors concerning the United States federal income tax and other consequences with respect to the acquisition, ownership and disposition of the 2013 A Bonds as well as any tax consequences that may arise under the laws of any state, local or foreign tax jurisdiction.